Tkemper2/Mit/README.md

 >- In BrinkLing Studio 2.0, select File > Export As > "Collada" (.dae)
 >- Use an online converter to convert your file from .dae to .stl.
 Here is a link to a converter: [Link](https://imagetostl.com/convert/file/dae/to/stl)
->- Import it into Fusion 360
+>- Import the file into Fusion 360
 >- Rescale your lego part to a factor of exactly 0.04

 First, choose the part you would like to import into Fusion 360.
 Then proceed as follows